Do Your Part to Help Stop the Spread of COVID-19 by Staying at Home As Much As Possible.

 - Do not gather in groups.
 Stay out of crowded places and avoid mass gatherings.

 - Limit close contact with others outside your household in indoor and outdoor spaces.

 For additional information see Practicing Social Distancing During COVID-19

 Wash Your Hands Frequently to Limit the Spread of Germs.

-- Wash your hands with soap and water for at least 20 seconds or using an alcohol-based hand sanitizer that contains 60%–95% alcohol.
+- Wash your hands with soap and water for at least 20 seconds or using an alcohol-based hand sanitizer that contains at least 60% alcohol, rubbing your hands together for at least 30 seconds until they are dry.
 Soap and water should be used if hands are visibly dirty.

 - Clean your hands often, especially after going to the bathroom; before eating; and after coughing, sneezing or blowing your nose.

 - Avoid touching your eyes, nose, or mouth with unwashed hands.